hemanthvamsikrishna/cs5710-hw1_hemanthvamsikrishnaD/readme.md

 * [x] Parameters reported and short comparison included
 * [x] Demo video link added to this README and submitted on BB

----

-## 12) Academic integrity

-This is my own work for CS5710 Homework 1 (Q7).
-Standard formulas (Normal Equation, MSE, gradient) are from common ML references and course materials.